 - Our Teachers College ranks in the top 25 in the nation for number of nationally recognized educator preparation programs offered.

-- The MAE in Educational Administration program is nationally recognized by the nation’s leading accrediting organization for principal preparation programs, the Educational Leadership Constituency Council (ELCC).
+- The MAE in Educational Administration program is nationally recognized by the nation’s leading accrediting organization for principal preparation programs, the National Policy Board for Educational Administration (NPBEA).